oslabs-beta/KubeSentry/README.md

           - --kubelet-insecure-tls
     image: registry.k8s.io/metrics-server/metrics-server:v0.6.4
   ```
-- If your metrics server is installed correctly you should be able to run `kubectl top pods` or `kubectl top nodes` to get pods and node metrics of your cluster
+- If your metrics server is installed correctly, you will be able to run `kubectl top pods` and `kubectl top nodes` to get pod and node metrics of your cluster.

-# set up prometheus-server
+# Configure Prometheus to collect cluster metrics

 If you have not already, install [Helm](https://helm.sh/).
-Helm is a repository of published yaml files that are used to configure deployments used in kubernetes
+Helm is a repository of published yaml files that are used to configure deployments used in Kubernetes.

-add the prometheus helm chart to your helm repo
+Add the Prometheus Helm chart to your Helm repo
 `helm repo add prometheus-community https://prometheus-community.github.io/helm-charts`

-- you can check if the helm chart has been sucessfully added by running `helm list` in you CLI
+- you can check if the Helm chart has been sucessfully added by running `helm list` in you CLI

-install prometheus to your kubernetes cluster
+Install Prometheus to your Kubernetes cluster.
 `helm install prometheus prometheus-community/prometheus`

-- if you run `kubectl get all` you should see the deployments, configmaps, services prometheus has installed
+- If you run `kubectl get all` you should see the deployments, configmaps, services Prometheus has installed.
-- if you are running kubernetes on docker-desktop, you will not be able to current access the prometheus-server api that is hosted on port 9090.
-This is because we are running kubernetes in a containerized environment.
+- If you are running Kubernetes on docker-desktop, you will not be able to current access the Prometheus server API that is hosted on port 9090.
+This is because we are running Kubernetes in a containerized environment.
 To work around this, we will open up a **nodeport** service that will act as a middle man to set up a connection with the prometheus server with the outside world
 - `kubectl apply -f https://github.com/oslabs-beta/KubeSentry/Yamlfiles/prometheus-nodeport.yaml`
-- now you should be able to access the prometheus server api via `localhost:31302`
+- Now you should be able to access the Prometheus server API via `localhost:31302`

 # instrument your application